chris-canipe/attributarchy/README.md

 1. Configure a hierarchy (or hierarchies) of attributes
 1. Create partials for each attribute that you want to render
+1. Style and/or bind JavaScript as desired
-1. Feed this duo some data
+1. Feed the attributarchy some data

 **The result:** Dynamic, hierarchical views that allow you to easily dish out an array of layouts, styles, and behavior.
 All as simple or complex as you'd like.